CallumBeaney/people/readme.md

  - <i>"Clearly this is made for people with ADHD."</i>
  - <i>"I like it a lot.
 If nothing else its a great guilt trip maker.
 I am going to go call my parents now."</i>
  - <i>"Seriously.
 I immediately installed this."</i>
+ - <i>"I hope your tool doesn't use a `time_t` type, since some people here might have to back further than the UNIX Epoch. :)"</i>
  - <i>"useful for people who have friends/family/whatever <sup>unlike me</sup></i>
  - <i>"Is there a cli tool for keeping track of how long it's been since you last used this cli tool?"</i>

 <br>